jcp-org/jcp-org.github.io/CONTRIBUTING.md

-This project is the documentatioin project for teh JCP gitHub Organization.
+This project is the documentatioin project for the JCP GitHub Organization.
 No contributions will be accepted.